Industry InsightsQuarryProductionStone ProcessingBehind the ScenesIndustry

 Container Loading

 Slabs are loaded into A-frame wooden crates, typically holding 6–10 slabs per crate, and loaded into 20ft or 40ft containers.
+Proper loading is critical: inadequately crated stone breaks in transit, and the resulting disputes can be difficult to resolve.
 Ask your supplier for container loading photos before the vessel departs.

 Topics